-From mid-2022, PayTo will enable payers to pre-authorise merchants to collect funds directly from their bank accounts in real time.
+From mid-2023, PayTo will enable the majority of Australians to pre-authorise merchants to collect funds directly from their bank accounts in real time.
 Think of it as a digital, instant direct debit with a multitude of use cases and benefits like rich data sets that enable enhanced visibility over the status of a transaction, and real-time payment reconciliation at any time, all the time.

 To ensure Zepto's PayTo offering hits the sweet spot for both merchants and consumers, our Product Innovation Team is undertaking a wide-ranging consumer engagement program.
 The program aims to not only glean insights about which PayTo benefits consumers value most, but also to help our merchant partners use those insights to promote PayTo by focussing on the benefits their customers deem most appealing.